Wellingborough stags garden makeover for foster family

 The group decided to roll-up their sleeves and create a sensory garden at the home of the Beesons, a foster carer family in Wellingborough.

 It is hoped the garden will help the couple's 19-year-old foster son Aaron who has Wolf-Hirschhorn Syndrome.

 "I thought it would be nice to do something that would give Neale some nice memories but also help someone out as well," said Mr Felce.

-Ruth and Kes Beeson support children who need respite care as well as taking care of Aaron, who is physically and mentally disabled.'Donate time'
+Ruth and Kes Beeson support children who need respite care as well as taking care of Aaron, who is physically and mentally disabled.

 Mrs Beeson said: "We are over the moon that Barney and his team chose us."

 The idea came from Mr Felce after he spent some time working for The Disability Cube, an organisation that provides day care for adults with disabilities.